hamk-uas/datacube-storage-lab/README.md

 DSLAB_S2L1C_S3_ZARR_BUCKET=sentinel2_l1c_zarr
 ```

-Verify that the following command lists these environment variables (if not, try opening a new the terminal):
+Verify that the following command lists these environment variables (if not, try opening a new terminal):

 ```shell
 env |grep DSLAB_